davidgalfi/Models-of-Complex-Drug-Treatments-for-Viral-Infections/README.md

 # Models of Complex Drug Treatments for Viral Infections 💊🦠

-This repository contains computational models exploring the effects of complex drug treatments on viral infections.
-The primary focus is on understanding how antiviral drugs, such as **Nirmatrelvir**, interact with viruses like SARS-CoV-2.
-These models help simulate and predict the outcomes of various drug administration strategies.
+This project aims to model complex drug treatments for viral infections using computational methods.
+It provides a framework for simulating the effects of various drug regimens on viral dynamics, helping researchers and healthcare professionals optimize treatment strategies.

 ## Contributors 👥